Azure/fta-ai-learning/ai_architectural_considerations.md

 # AI/ML Architectural Considerations

 When planning an AI/ML architecture, there's a number of decisions a business needs to make depending on goals and key metrics that customers require.
 These planning considerations are important, because they can help designing scalable and efficient AI/ML solutions that provide accurate results, perform well under load, and optimize costs and operations for any architectural changes that may be needed.

+The pace of adopting artificial intelligence methods in businesses grows very rapidly in the last few years, because of increased accuracy and size of machine learning models, and there's a need in architectural guidance for accurate, reliable and scalable AI/ML solutions.
+If your business is just experimenting with AI/ML, or already deploying a solution that serves multiple customers, you need a good foundation for AI/ML architecture.

-Look at this table of key decisions and try to identify metrics important for your business:
+Look at this table of key decisions and try to identify metrics important for your business when applying AI/ML:

 Metric | Description
 ------------ | -------------